Flavor of the Month, Year and Decade

 The main difference lies in where the flavor compounds are suspended.
 A flavor extract uses a 35% (approximate) alcohol solution to suspend the flavor compounds.
 A flavor emulsion suspends the flavor compounds in water and vegetable gum.

-One of the most common flavor extracts to a regular household is vanilla extract.
+One of the most common flavor extracts in a household is vanilla extract.
 Suspending the vanilla flavor compounds in alcohol is a smart choice for the end user because it is rare anyone would use that much vanilla extract at once.
 Because alcohol is a tremendous flavor solvent and preservative, many households benefit from the long-lasting and flavorful vanilla extract.
+A downside to extracts is the volatility of alcohol.
+Because it’s volatile, it evaporates fast, but as the alcohol evaporates, it takes some of the flavor and smells with it.

 By comparison, flavor emulsions use the gooey mix of water and vegetable gum, which don’t evaporate nearly as quickly as alcohol and thus better retain essential oils during baking.
 Some people prefer emulsions and the more robust flavor, whereas others believe it can be overwhelming.